← Back to 史記

 使

-Xu Jia took leave of Fan Sui, Fan Sui greatly provided utensils, completely invited the feudal lords' envoys, had them sit in the hall above, food and drink abundantly set.
+When Xu Jia took leave of Fan Sui, Fan Sui prepared a lavish array of vessels, invited all the feudal lords' envoys, seated them in the hall above, and set out abundant food and drink.
 Yet seated Xu Jia in the hall below, placed bean stalks before him, commanded two tattooed convicts to flank and horse-feed him.
 He scolded saying: 'For me tell the Wei king, urgently bring Wei Qi's head!
 If not, I will moreover butcher Daliang.'
 Xu Jia returned and told Wei Qi.
-Wei Qi feared, fled and ran to Zhao.
-Hid at Lord Pingyuan's place.
+Wei Qi was frightened and fled to Zhao.
+He went into hiding with Lord Pingyuan.

 22